The Ozark Mountain Daredevils: 1970s with A&M

 The band began playing out in 1972 and 1973.
 On February 8, 1973, they played at Cowtown Ballroom in Kansas City, Missouri.
 Later that month, on February 21, they played a concert at Shawnee Mission Northwest High School in Shawnee, Kansas.
-Two weeks after that, on March 9 and 10, they played at Kiel Opera House in St. Louis and Cowtown Ballroom again, this time with Brewer & Shipley accompanied by Loudon Wainwright III.
+Two weeks after that, on March 9 and 10, they played at Kiel Opera House in St. Louis and Cowtown Ballroom again, this time with Brewer & Shipley, accompanied by Loudon Wainwright III.
 Performances from both those March shows later turned up on a CD called Archive Alive in 1997.

 The group's demo tape eventually caught the attention of A&M Records staff producer David Anderle, who was looking for an Eagles country rock type of band to place on the label.
 Anderle and the Eagles' first producer, Glyn Johns, flew to Missouri to catch the band's aforementioned performance at Cowtown Ballroom on March 10, 1973.
 But the band, nervous about Johns and Anderle being in the audience, did not play their best.
 Later on, Paul Peterson invited the two men back to his place to hear the band give an unplugged performance by candlelight.
 This time Anderle and Johns were blown away and they were signed to A&M on May 1, 1973, and sent to England to record their first record at Olympic Studios in London with Johns at the helm during that June and July.

 The first record, The Ozark Mountain Daredevils (also referred to as "The Quilt Album"), was released in December 1973 and spawned the Top 30 hit "If You Wanna Get to Heaven" in the summer of 1974.
 The album introduced the band's unique mixture of rock, country, bluegrass and pop to the world and is still the favorite of many of the group's fans.
+Bluegrass song "Standing on the Rock" and hillbilly-influenced "Chicken Train" are recurring live performance fan favorites.